 That’s when the chain crew goes into action.
 Two so-called “rod men” carry a 10-yard chain that is attached to poles at each end, on to the field.
 One pole is planted into the turf at the original line of scrimmage, and then the chain is pulled taut.
 If the nose of the ball exceeds the reach of the chain, the offense has earned its first down.

 To ensure the sanctity of any measurement, a third official is responsible for marking the chain at the closest 5-yard mark on the field and escorting the chain crew onto the field, being careful to never let go of the marked link on the chain.
 Doing so ensures the chain’s position is not inadvertently corrupted when it is transferred from the sideline to the field.

-Even so, the chain crew is still vital to the game because it provides the football officials on the field with the means to make decisions — even though the data they provide is not quite 100% accurate.
+That being said, the chain crew is still important because it provides field officials with the means to make decisions — even though the info they provide isn’t 100% accurate.

 Unfortunately, a lot of folks who recognize the importance of managing their personal finances often refuse to make critical financial decisions or implement good personal finance practices because they’re perfectionists.

-For instance, I’ve talked to plenty of folks who never got around to implementing a budget because they had no idea how much money they should allocate to their individual discretionary and non-discretionary expenses.
+For instance, I know plenty of folks who never got around to implementing a budget because they had no idea how much money they should allocate to their individual discretionary and non-discretionary expenses.
 I’ve also spoken with people who delayed making contributions to their 401(k) plans because they couldn’t decide what percentage of their income to commit for retirement, or feared they were going to “incorrectly” allocate their fund mix between stocks and bonds.

 When it comes to managing our money, perfectionism is usually the enemy of good enough — and often counterproductive too.